Instagram bot recognition

 Whether to hit bots or not?

-Nowadays, social networks are increasingly paying attention to relevant content and user behavior, so various kinds of cheating will eventually turn into a problem for you.
+Nowadays, social networks are increasingly paying attention to relevant content and user behavior, so various cheating kinds will eventually turn into a problem for you.
 It is advisable to fight bots as often as possible, abandoning methods that will only harm your blog.